Thrift furniture makeovers are my LOVE language! It can be hard to find the perfect piece when you’re on a budget, but

 Using Gilding Wax On Thrift Furniture Makeovers

-Gilding wax can be apply many ways, but when I want a subtle blended look, I use my makeup brush to apply the gilding wax.
+Gilding wax can be applied many ways, but when I want a subtle blended look, I use my makeup brush to apply the gilding wax.
 Ha!
 It worked.
 I’m sure there are other brushes that work too, but use whatcha got, right?
 I load up my brush and offload it on a paper plate.
 In a circular motion, I add to the areas that need a little flare.
-The handles and the corners of the drawers is where my vision lead me.
+The handles and the corners of the drawers are where my vision lead me.

 What Is Dixie Dirt?

-Isn’t this AMAZING?!
+Isn’t that AMAZING?!
 Sorry no pics of this application, but it’s super simple.
 I used a chip brush and simply dusted over all the areas where I had added wax too.
 The dirt/dust sticks to the wax and seals automatically.
-It’s perfect for adding years of dirt to a second hand furniture without it actually being dirty.
+It’s perfect for adding years of dirt to a second-hand furniture without it actually being dirty.
 What a trick!

 Thanks for joining me for this makeover.
-I hope this has inspired you to keep your eyes open and your hands on the wheels while you search for you second hand, thrift furniture finds.
+I hope this has inspired you to keep your eyes open and your hands on the wheels while you search for your second hand, thrift furniture finds.
 G A R A G E S A L E !
 I have more thrift furniture makeover to share with you.
 CHECK OUT this Farmhouse Style beauty!
 CLICK HERE